nomidi/silverstripe-seo-hero-tool-analysis/README.md

 ### Add Travis Support
 Now that this tool is public add Travis support for an automated test after each submit.

+To add your own Feature Request please use the Github Issues for this project.